Proless/Mukhtabar/docs/opnsense/README.md

 3. Check the option `Prefer to use IPv4 even if IPv6 is available`.
 This ensures that DNS queries will use IPv4 by default, which can help avoid issues in environments where IPv6 is not fully configured or supported.
 4. Remove any other DNS servers listed, unless you have a specific reason to keep them.
 5. Scroll down and click `Save` to apply your changes.

-To ensure Unbound can resolve internal hostnames on the network, you need to enable registration of DHCP leases and static mappings:

-1. Go to `Services` → `Unbound DNS` → `General` in the OPNsense Web UI.
-2. Under the **DHCP Registration** section, check both `Register DHCP Static Mappings` and `Register ISC DHCP4 Leases`.
-This allows Unbound to automatically resolve hostnames assigned via DHCP or static mappings.
-3. For best results, also check `Flush DNS Cache during reload` to ensure changes are immediately reflected in DNS lookups.
-4. Click `Apply` to save your changes.

 #### DHCP